psvensson/node-red-contrib-firebase-admin/README.md

          }
     }

-npm publish .output: Buffer object containing the binary file contents.
+output: Buffer object containing the binary file contents.
 Can easily be converted to a string by calling toString() on the Buffer.

 ## storage-write
 Writes the content of  JavaScript Buffer object to a file path in a storage bucket.